fshowalter/movielog-archive/reviews/stake-land-2010.md

 :backdrop: https://lh3.googleusercontent.com/Q2kMPyTeOGo_FTB6jIctN6BYkcm72p5R4OtS0FiuwHsWTaz0vxJs5Y--z-CYvqDUDD2scRSUlFjP=w1000-l75-rj
 :backdrop_placeholder: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeDRwjISMtKygwPGRBPDc3PHtYXUlkkYCZlo+AjIqgtObDoKrarYqMyP/L2u71////m8H////6/+b9//gBKy0tPDU8dkFBdviljKX4+Pj47Pj47Pj47Pjs+Pj4+Pj4+Oz47Pj4+Ozs+Ozs7Ozs7Oz47Ozs+Pjs+Ozs+Pjs+P/AABEIAAsAFAMBIgACEQEDEQH/xAAWAAEBAQAAAAAAAAAAAAAAAAAEAwD/xAAiEAABBAECBwAAAAAAAAAAAAABAAIDEQRywRITISUxUpH/xAAVAQEBAAAAAAAAAAAAAAAAAAAAAf/EABQRAQAAAAAAAAAAAAAAAAAAAAD/2gAMAwEAAhEDEQA/AJHG5eEeOifYDwhgua+RrjZugkY08ksE4e6wKr6jTdJZdeyBbMdksTXtuisq457fDpWUH//Z"
 ---
-In Stake Land the bad guys attack the good guys by dropping vampires out of helicopters.
+There's a scene in Stake Land where the bad guys attack the good guys by throwing vampires out of helicopters.

-Why are you still reading?
-Either that makes you want to see the movie, or there’s something wrong with you.

-Okay, full disclosure, the bad guys only do that once.

-_Stake Land_ is set in a near-future where vamps (a kind of fast-running-zombie/vampire hybrid) have overrun the world.
+The story unfolds in a near-future where vamps (a kind of fast-running-zombie/vampire hybrid) have overrun the world.
 Enigmatic loner Mister takes in orphaned teen Martin.
-The pair head out in Mister's old Cadillac, searching for the fabled land of New Eden.
-Along the way, they run up against a fundamentalist neo-nazi militia that uses vamps as weapons, dropping them out of helicopters into neighboring towns.
+The pair head out in Mister's old Cadillac, searching for the fabled sanctuary of New Eden.
+Along the way, they run up against a neo-nazi militia using vamps as weapons of mass destruction.

-After a grisly opening sequence where a vamp drains and discards the corpse of an infant, _Stake Land_ keeps its baddies off-screen as much as possible.
-Instead, it's content to let the scenery establish atmosphere.
+After a grisly opening sequence where a vamp drains and discards the corpse of an infant, the film keeps its baddies off-screen as much as possible, relying on scenery to establish atmosphere.
 Deserted strip malls.
 Desolate two-lane blacktops.
 Overgrown buildings.
 Rusted scrapheaps.
 An urban wilderness.
-It's more western than horror until the super-bloody third act.
+Until it's super-bloody third act, the film plays more like a western than horror.

+There's a lot to like.
+The script respects the audience.
+When Martin hears his family is "already dead," he accepts it with wisdom seldom seen in horror films.
+And the production values and supporting performances belie it's all but straight-to-video release.
+And don't forget the part where the bad guys throw vampires out of helicopters.

-But it's not perfect.
-The voiceover narration is unnecessary.
-And co-writer Nick Damici doesn't quite work as Mister.
+But it's not without problems.
+The voiceover narration feels unnecessary.
+And I couldn't buy co-writer Nick Damici as Mister.
 His eyes betray his grizzled facade.
 Warren Oates would have been perfect, were he forty years younger and not dead.

-_Stake Land_ may not be a revelation, but it is a solid entry in the post-apocalyptic horror genre.
-The script respects the audience.
-When Martin hears that his family is "already dead," he accepts it with wisdom seldom seen in horror films.
-The production values and supporting performances belie the film's all but straight-to-video release.
-And come on, _the bad guys drop vampires out of helicopters_.
+Still, did I mention the bad guys throw vampires out of helicopters?